 Instructions

-- Melt bacon grease or butter in a large pot over medium heat.
+- Make a roux.
+Melt bacon grease or butter in a large pot over medium heat.
 Add flour and whisk to combine with the fat.
-Cook flour for 1-2 minutes.
+Cook the flour for 1-2 minutes, stirring often.

-- Add onions, bell peppers, celery, carrots and garlic.
-Cook vegetables until they are soft and colored, stirring often, about 8-10 minutes.
+- Add vegetables.
+Add the celery, onions, bell peppers, carrots, and garlic.
+Cook the vegetables until they are soft and lightly browned, stirring often, for about 8-10 minutes.

-- Add zucchini and mushrooms (if using) and bay leaves, tomatoes, white cooking wine or stock, salt, pepper, thyme, parsley, and Worcestershire sauce.
+- Add zucchini and mushrooms (if using) and bay leaf, tomatoes, white cooking wine or stock, salt, pepper, thyme, parsley, and Worcestershire sauce.
 Simmer uncovered for 20 minutes, stirring occasionally.

-- Add shrimp and cook until they turn pink and are no longer raw, about 3-5 minutes.
-(If using cooked sausage and chicken, add with shrimp and allow to warm as shrimp cooks through.
-If using uncooked sausage and chicken, add BEFORE the shrimp and cook for about 5 minutes, or until three-quarters of the way cooked through.
-Then add the shrimp and cook thoroughly.)
+If using cooked sausage and chicken, add them with shrimp and allow them to warm as the shrimp cooks through.
+If using uncooked sausage and chicken, add them BEFORE the shrimp and cook for about 5 minutes, or until three-quarters of the way cooked through.
+Then add the shrimp and cook thoroughly. - Serve this recipe for shrimp creole over rice.

 Notes

-- Shrimp: Substitute 6oz nitrate-free sausage, cut into bite-size rounds AND/OR 1 cup chopped chicken instead of shrimp.
+- Substitute 6oz nitrate-free sausage, cut into bite-size rounds AND/OR 1 cup chopped chicken instead of shrimp, or use a combination.

 When do you add the parsley?
 I added it same time as the thyme and it came out good but wanted to double check and ask.